-The last three years of campaigns in the territory of Castiglione del Lago have revealed significant archaeological remains, including a Roman building complex and a possible Roman road.
-The goal of the campaign as a whole is to assess the original pattern of human impact in the entire territory, and understand its development since antiquity.
+In the last three years of campaigns in the territory of Castiglione del Lago have revealed significant archaeological remains, including a Roman building complex, aqueduct, a Roman kiln, and a possible undiscovered Roman road.
+The goal of the campaign as a whole is to assess the original pattern of human impact in the entire territory and understand its development since antiquity.

-Umbra Institute’s mission is to develop our students’ expertise in the full range of methods and processes employed in a complete archaeological project, from research design and preliminary survey of the territory, to methods of data collection in the field and digging, to the cataloging and display of archaeological remains.
-Investigating the archaeological heritage of this landscape, our project provides an instructive example of how different civilizations built upon one another in the same geographic area.
+Umbra Institute’s mission is to develop our students’ expertise in the full range of methods and processes employed in a complete archaeological project, from research design and preliminary survey of the territory to methods of data collection in the field and digging, to the cataloging and display of archaeological remains.
+By investigating the archaeological heritage of this landscape, our project provides an instructive example of how different civilizations built upon one another in the same geographic area.

-Castiglione del Lago is a charming medieval town in Umbria, located on top of a small peninsula along the southwestern shores of Lake Trasimeno.
+Castiglione del Lago is a charming medieval town in Umbria, a popular summer destination, located on top of a small peninsula along the southwestern shores of Lake Trasimeno.
 A member of the prestigious I Borghi più Belli d’Italia Association (The Most Beautiful Villages in Italy), Castiglione is situated between renowned historical cities, such as Orvieto, Chiusi, Arezzo, Cortona, and Perugia.
-All Field School participants will stay in Castiglione during the summer term, only a few miles away from Perugia and easily accessible by bus or train.
-Program participants live in modernly furnished studio apartments (2-3 students each) a short walk from the lake shore, supermarkets and all other important venues.
-All apartments include fully-equipped kitchens.
+All Field School participants will stay in Castiglione during the summer term, and given its proximity to Perugia, it is easily accessible by bus or train.
+Program participants live in modernly furnished studio apartments (2-3 students each) a short walk from the lakeshore, supermarkets, and all other important venues.
+All apartments include fully equipped kitchens.

-Academic program, airport transfers, housing in residential hotel in Castiglione del Lago, orientation and welcome dinner (at a local restaurant), Resident Director and site coordinator, help desk and 24-hour support/assistance, residential hotel facilities (bbq, poool, etc.), Umbra-sponsored cultural activities, transportation to/from dig site, daily refreshments (on-site), field trips and excursions, museum entrance fees, overnight trip to Rome, farewell dinner, and official transcripts.
+The academic program (6-credits total), airport transfers, housing in a residential hotel in Castiglione del Lago, orientation and welcome dinner (at a local restaurant), Resident Director and site coordinator, help desk and 24-hour support/assistance, residential hotel facilities (BBQ, swimming pool, etc.), Umbra-sponsored cultural activities, select field trips, transportation to/from the dig site, daily refreshments (on-site), official transcript.